Contacting me by email is best to talk about any work I can do for your company: email@example.com

 - I lead the creation of the info portal TrunkBasedDevelopment.com

-- I am the person who’s written most about Trunk-Based Development, generally
+- I am the person who has written most about Trunk-Based Development, generally

 - I have implemented Trunk-Based Development migration plans for large enterprise development teams many times

 - I am the first person to write about Branch by Abstraction, which former colleagues Martin Fowler and Jez Humble went on to write about too.

 - I am able to help you move past simple Trunk Based Development and towards Google’s Monorepo design.

 - I know how to massively reduce your test automation times using Test Impact Analysis (TIA)